brn-cntrl/pilot_server/README.md

     pip install pyaudio

 **NOTE:** The best way to install Pyaudio and Portaudio on Mac is with HomeBrew.

+### Transcription and SER

+**Install Dependencies**

+* Install Audonnx with:

+        pip install audonnx

+* Install SpeechRecognition for Python with:

+        pip install SpeechRecognition

+**NOTE** The classifier used for SER is included in this repository.
+The use of the classifier and audonnx is likely to change once a more accurate SER classifier is identified.

+* Install Python-OSC with:

+        pip install python-osc

+### AWS Client
+**Installation**

+Install the AWS SDK with:

+    pip install boto3

+Download the the AWS CLI package with:

+    curl "https://awscli.amazonaws.com/AWSCLIV2.pkg" -o "AWSCLIV2.pkg"

+Install the AWS CLI with:

+    sudo installer -pkg ./AWSCLIV2.pkg -target /

+**Setup AWS Credentials**

+* In terminal, run: aws configure
+* Enter the AWS access key (to be provided)
+* Enter the AWS secret access key (to be provided)
+* Enter the default region name (us-west-2)
+* Leave default output as None

 **Instructions for server**